MichaelChorak/projectTech/README.md

 > Since it's a application which makes use of a database.
 You need to setup your own database & database connection

 There are different databases which could work, but this project is based on NodeJS __plus__ Mongoose.
-So i strongly advice you to read this document: * [Mongoose ~ Getting started](https://mongoosejs.com/docs/)
+So i strongly advice you to read this document:  [Mongoose ~ Getting started](https://mongoosejs.com/docs/)

+I can also strongly recommend to use MongoDBCompas to easily check out what's happening behind the scenes and have a quick view at your Database, Schemes & more.

+My code already includes a connection with the database, but my credentials has to be replaced with yours.
+My password is stored in a .env file so it's not visible for outsiders.
+To make a connection, just create your own .env file with your credentials and you should be ready to go.

 ---